 NOTE: Form letters can be used to respond to multiple constituents.
 For information about writing a unique letter to an individual, see the article How do I write a letter for one contact?

 Start by selecting Letters from the top navigation menu.
-Click the New button above the left navigation panel.
+Click the New button above the left navigation panel and select New Letter from the drop-down.
 (You can also copy an existing letter by first selecting the row and then clicking the Copy icon.)

-The New Letter Wizard will appear on the right panel and walk you through the process of setting up the form letter.
+The Letter Create Selection wizard opens in the right panel and walk you through the process of setting up the new form letter.

-- The letter details screen will open and you will be prompted for your next step.
-Follow the instructions, and click the Edit Letter button at the top of the panel.
+9. The letter details screen will open prompting you to edit your letter.
+Click the Edit Letter button at the top of the panel.

-- This will open Microsoft Word where you can begin editing your letter.
+10. Microsoft Word will open, where you can begin editing your letter.
 When you’re through, close Word using the X in the top right of your screen, and click Yes to save your changes.

 NOTE: We recommend that you type the letter directly into the Word document rather than copying and pasting to avoid formatting errors.
 If you must copy and paste, paste into Notepad first to strip the text of any formatting.